tomapasta/financial_asset_portfolio_analysis/README.md

 ---

-## Project Background & Overview
-***Turning Cultural Prestige into Global Profitability***

-While Ghibli and Shinkai elevated Anime to a global art form, the industry now faces a structural paradox.
-With Japan's domestic market at saturation, the $25B industry, now growing overseas, is entering its most ambitious era of expansion.

 ## 📊 Data Architecture
-This project integrates multi-dimensional datasets to bridge the gap between "artistic popularity" and "commercial global success."
 | Pillar                       | Source                                                    | Key Features / Data Points                                                                                    |
 | :----------------------------- | :-------------------------------------------------------- | :----------------------------------------------------------------------------------------- |
 | **Asset Information**             | Synthetic, Ironhack                               | Asset Class                           |